I posted the following comment on the Facebook group “Bike Commuter of Hilo“:

 As a former member of the Keaau Pahoa Advisory Group (KPAG) on Highway 130… I can tell folks that the last drawing I saw on this Highway widening plan that is starting now is supposed to have a Bike lane.

 Whether it will have one or not is yet to be seen.
 I don’t have much confidence that the State really listened to us KPAG Members to well as they are installing the Pahoa Round-a-bout at a location we didn’t want!

 The intent of the project is to improve safety and traffic flow by converting the existing T-intersection into a single-lane modern roundabout.
 Construction work time is estimated at approximately 12 months.

-Filed under: Announcements, Big Island, Community, Hawaii, Highway 130, Pahoa, Puna, Rumors, State Affairs, Transportation | Tagged: Highway 130, Keaau Pahoa Round-a-Bout, Shoulder Conversion Project | 1 Comment »
+Filed under: Announcements, Big Island, Hawaii, Highway 130, State Affairs, Transportation | Tagged: Doug Zang, Highway 130, Pahoa Round-a-Bout, Shoulder Conversion Project | 1 Comment »